Dankummzy/tivwordnet/TivWordNet/README.md

 **TivWordNet** is a semantic network for the Tiv language, modeled after WordNet.
 It provides functionality to manage synsets, retrieve hypernyms and hyponyms, and work with definitions and lemmas.
 The package uses text files for data storage and supports basic operations for lexical semantic processing.

+## Features

+- **Word Definitions**: Store and retrieve meanings for various Tiv words.
+- **Hypernym Relationships**: Define relationships between words to create a semantic hierarchy.
+- **Data Population**: Populate the database with predefined word and hypernym data.

 ## Installation

 To install TivWordNet, you can use `pip`: